 You can see this work in Room 90 at the Uffizi in Florence.

 Mary Magdalene was a subject adored by both artists and public alike as she represented repentant virtue.
 Artemisia painted a number of versions of Magdalene, one of which is in the permanent collection at the Museo Soumaya in Mexico.
 Here, Artemisia approaches the subject far less provocatively, shall we say, as Titian’s rendering of the saint.
 Instead, Artemisia presents her in elegant attire, composing her hands and feet so as to symbolise the renunciation of worldly sin.

 Interesting fact: In many of Artemisia’s paintings she depicted her female protagonists wearing yellow dresses, which has become known as the ‘Gentileschi wardrobe’.
-The importance of this colour choice is not lost on a contemporary audience, who recognise that it symbolises purity, righteousness and a connection to the spiritual world.
+The importance of this colour choice is not to be lost on a contemporary audience, as the golden hue symbolises purity, righteousness and a connection to the spiritual world.